-I get a lot of emails from readers asking which products/equipment/tools they have to have in order to make homemade baby purees.
+I get a lot of emails from readers asking about which products/equipment/tools they have to have when they start making homemade baby purees.

 The truth is, not many.

 Unless you are crazy like me, and you buy anything and everything related to baby food and just keep on shoving it into your cabinets until things are literally falling on you when you try to get the waffle maker out.
 Sad to say, but this is true.

 You actually don’t have to get a ton of stuff, and in fact you probably don’t need to get anything at all to be able to make most of the recipes on this blog.